 David Newman, PhD, JD, Executive Director.

-Prior to joining HCCI, Dr. Newman was a Specialist in Health Care Financing at the Congressional Research Service and previously served as a consultant to the Department of Health and Human Services, the Centers for Medicare and Medicaid Services, the Food and Drug Administration, the U.S. Army and Navy, the Substance Abuse and Mental Health Services Administration, the Health Resources and Services Administration, and the US Agency for International Development.
+Prior to joining HCCI, Dr. Newman was a Specialist in Health Care Financing at the Congressional Research Service and previously served as a consultant to the Department of Health and Human Services, the Centers for Medicare and Medicaid Services, the Food and Drug Administration, the U.S. Army and Navy, the Substance Abuse and Mental Health Services Administration, the Health Resources and Services Administration, and the U.S. Agency for International Development.

-Dr. Newman possesses a PhD in political science from the University of Rochester and a JD from the University of New Hampshire Law School and has held academic appointments at Georgetown University, the National University of Singapore and Lingnan University in Hong Kong.
+Dr. Newman possesses a PhD in Political Science from the University of Rochester and a JD from the University of New Hampshire Law School and has held academic appointments at Georgetown University, the National University of Singapore and Lingnan University in Hong Kong.

-Carolina-Nicole S. Herrera, MA, Director of Research.
+Eric Barrette, PhD, MA, Director of Research.

 Amanda Frost, PhD, MA, Senior Researcher.

-Dr. Frost is the lead author of the 2012 Health Care Cost and Utilization Report, HCCI's latest annual report on the privately insured.
+Dr. Frost is the lead author of the 2014 Health Care Cost and Utilization Report, HCCI's latest annual report on the privately insured.
 Her research has focused on health care costs, state and local politics and policy, and statistical methods.

-Dr. Frost received her PhD and MA in political science from the University of Iowa.
+Dr. Frost received her PhD and MA in Political Science from The University of Iowa.

 Mr. Keisling is Product Manager for the Guroo website, an independent, free, user-friendly source of healthcare price and quality information.
 Prior to joining HCCI, Mr. Keisling was the Global Healthcare Program Director at NetHope.
 He co-founded the mHealth Working Group/Global Digital Health Network, which has over 3,000 professional members and a board of health organizations.
 In addition, he has consulted on health technology and innovation projects at Deloitte, Palladium Group, and Results for Development.